SSPENELOPE/react-weatherapp/README.md

 ## ChangeLog
+- 3/13/23: Made changes to nuget packages that were outdated, causing errors when publishing to azure

 - 3/10/23: Added JSON file provided by openweathermap API that contains all major city names, locations, and coordinates.
 Added a function to call on the C# controller on the backend to return the data and provide suggestions to the user on the front end.

 - 3/9/23: Added offCanvas effect to hold all the users stored profile data in the future, I.E. favorited cities and currently holds the users previously searched cities